ojarsbuddy/bbo/club_onboarding.md

 NAP games masterpoints OK but cannot Q.

-Alive for Clubs can hide results via a setting.
+Live for Clubs can hide results via a setting.

+## 2021.07.05

+Live For Clubs still an issue.